-The key purpose of this project is to enable better communication, and translation, of the knowledge that is being produced in and about social movements.
+The key purpose of this journal is to enable better communication, and translation, of the knowledge that produced in and about social movements.
 At present, much of the knowledge produced within movements remains within individual movements or organisations, or is produced within political and intellectual languages that make it inaccessible to people engaged in other movements, or coming from different political traditions.
 Similarly, much academic writing on social movements is never intended to be communicated to people working in different disciplines, let alone to movement practitioners or to people who use a different theoretical language.

 Types of article